ayesha31/coderdojo-signup/README.md

 * MAX_NON_BW_NINJAS - the number of external ninjas that can sign up
 * BW_PASSCODE - if a passcode is required, this is the Bankwest registration passcode (case sensitive)
 * EXTERNAL_PASSCODE - if a passcode is required, this is the external registration passcode (case sensitive)
+* GIRLS_DOJO - if is the girls dojo, defaults to false
+* EVENT_DATE - the dates or date of the event for example 18th October - 15th November, defaults to TBA
+* EVENT_NAME - the name of the event ex.
+Bankwest CoderDojo 2016 Term 3, defaults to Bankwest CoderDojo
+* EVENT_DATE_SHORT - used only for girls dojo info, is date in short form ex 3/10/16